Classical Conditioning And Conditioned Response

 Many factors influence our behavior

-Learn more about conditioning and behavior
+Learning more about classical conditioning

 If you want to learn more about conditioning and how it may affect your behavior, consider talking to a therapist.
 They can work with you to understand what may be causing your behavior and provide tools to help you change them.
 If you're experiencing mental health challenges or have a busy schedule, making and keeping an in-person appointment can prove challenging.
 You may be experiencing debilitating symptoms such as fatigue or social withdrawal that make it hard to leave the house.
 Online therapy may provide a solution.
 With internet-based counseling, you can speak to a qualified therapist from the comfort of your home.
 It's also more convenient since appointments are available outside normal business hours.

 Online therapy is not just convenient, though; it's also effective.
 Research shows that online therapy can be as effective as in-person counseling in addressing a variety of mental health conditions across various populations.
+You can also access various forms of therapy online, including behavioral therapy.

 Takeaway